darkfe/swr_wiki/README.md

 swr_wiki
 ========

-swr is fucking simple damn wiki system.
+swr is a fucking simple damn wiki system.